-To avoid hesitation and provide the best support for patients, the American Heart Association updated the steps from A-B-C to C-A-B where chest compressions come first, followed by airway and breathing.
+To avoid hesitation and provide the best CPR procedure for patients in a usual emergency situation of a heart attack or sudden cardiac arrest, the updated CPR steps are A-B-C to C-A-B, where chest compressions come first, followed by airway and breathing.

 Here, when you perform chest compressions, it must be 2 inches deep for adults and 1.5 inches in depth for children.
 The compression-first techniques reduce the time, originally wasted on the opening of the airway for performing rescue breaths first.
 The emergency situation is now more manageable for lay responders, even with limited knowledge or training.

 This builds for a higher success rate than the previous guidelines.
 Also, the ventilation gets to the patient on time after faster initiation.

 When giving mouth-to-mouth rescue breaths to sudden cardiac arrest patients in a life-threatening situation with higher chances of permanent brain damage, the following steps must be considered: